jgcoded/RaspbOOP/README.md

 RaspbOOP-Bot
 ===========

 A Raspberry Pi powered robot library with a code base dedicated to employing Object oriented programming practices geared towards abstracting electronic components, boards, and sensors - anything that can be interfaced through the Raspberry Pi's GPIO pins.

+Raspboop takes advantage of, and abstracts over, the amazing [WiringPi library](http://www.wiringpi.com) for its ease of use and stability.

 An Example